-- Production Assumptions allow you to plan the size of your operation by entering basic costs associated with your business. - Marketing Assumptions create guidelines for how you plan to sell your products.
+Production Assumptions allow you to plan the size of your operation by entering basic costs associated with your business.
+Marketing Assumptions create guidelines for how you plan to sell your products.
 Think ahead about what percentage of oysters you want to sell to half shell markets and how many by the bushel for processing or other purposes.
-Selling to raw bars adds additional time and labor from culling single oysters or breaking apart shell clumps. - Other Cost Assumptions allow you to input a variety of costs and capacities to the business, and; - Calculated Values boxes create numbers based on formulas in the cells and use the information that you provided in the yellow boxes.
+Selling to raw bars adds additional time and labor from culling single oysters or breaking apart shell clumps.
+Other Cost Assumptions allow you to input a variety of costs and capacities to the business, and; Calculated Values boxes create numbers based on formulas in the cells and use the information that you provided in the yellow boxes.

 Production Assumptions: This section is used to enter basic production assumptions.
 We will go through each and provide you with a definition, examples and other information to consider when developing your information.
-The cell number (e.g. B4) refers you to the cell where the your information will be placed.
+The cell number (e.g. B7) refers you to the cell where the information will be placed.

-B4 - Desired Annual Production: Enter the total number of oysters you would like to harvest from your entire lease each year.
-This is the combined total bushels harvested regardless of which type of market you sell into.
+B7 - Desired Annual Production: Enter the total number of oysters you would like to harvest from your entire lease each year.
+This is the combined total number harvested regardless of what market you sell are selling to.
 Maryland leases are meant to be operated continuously with a rotating harvest.
-It is recognized that not all the acreage will be able to be used due to variation in bottom type but a good faith effort to plant and harvest is expected.
-Many growers estimate production based on a three or four year rotation of their grounds.
-This leads to annual production to generate cash flow from the operation.
+It is recognized that not all the acreage will be able to be used because of spacing between gear and other factors such as unsuitable ground.
+Many growers estimate production based on multi-year rotation of their grounds.
+This leads to annual production that generates cash flow from the operation.